The 1994 Ruwa Zimbabwe Alien Encounter

 Inside academia, however, it is the mass hysteria explanation that has found the most traction, as happened in a number of other mysterious cases we've talked about here on Skeptoid.
 A literature survey published in the Malawi Medical Journal found that such cases are surprisingly common in African schools, citing many such cases and concluding "The psychosocial environment plays a crucial role in the occurrence of mass hysteria in developing countries."
 Whether mass hysteria was involved here or not, the psychosocial environment absolutely did come into play.
 To see how, let's go back and look at some of the less commonly reported details in this event's history.

 With most UFO stories, we can trace a case back to a single person who became its primary advocate and "creator of the legend".
 In this case, there were two.
 One was John Mack, and the other was UFO writer Cynthia Hind, editor of the periodical UFO Afrinews, and also the African representative for MUFON — the Mutual UFO Network.
-One day, Hind heard on ZBC Radio that there had been a rash of UFO reports from all over southeastern Africa, consistent with a large meteoric fireball passing over the continent at about 9:00pm on September 14 — two nights before the Ariel School event.
+One day, ZBC Radio reported that there had been a rash of UFO reports from all over southeastern Africa, consistent with a large meteoric fireball passing over the continent at about 9:00pm on September 14 — two nights before the Ariel School event.
 Few Africans knew it, but that fireball had been the re-entry of the Zenit-2 rocket from the Cosmos 2290 satellite launch.
 The booster broke up into burning streaks as it moved silently across the sky, giving an impressive light show to millions of Africans.
 Many people answered ZBC Radio's request by calling in with all sorts of disparate UFO reports prompted by the re-entry, ranging from one shooting star to a fleet of sixteen brightly lit spaceships.
 Zimbabwe was gripped with its own little wave of UFO mania.
 The radio announcer said that the BBC was looking for anyone with information or photographs.
-As this was her jam, Hind picked up the phone and spoke with the BBC correspondent in Zimbabwe, Tim Leach.
+Tim Leach, the BBC correspondent in Zimbabwe, picked up the phone and called his friend Cynthia Hind, knowing that UFOs were her jam.
 Two things transpired from their conversation: first, Hind learned of the Ariel School event, as someone had phoned it in to ZBC Radio; and second, Hind recommended that Leach call John Mack.

-As she was local, Hind went to the Ariel School the next day and had the children draw pictures of what they saw.
-She took 22 photocopies of what she said were the "clearest" of them, and most that have been reproduced online show a very conventional flying saucer sitting on the ground on the usual footpads, with the usual row of windows around the equator, and the usual bulge on the top.
+As she was local, Hind went to the Ariel School within days and had the children draw pictures of what they saw.
+She took 22 photocopies of what she said were the "clearest" of them, and most that have been reproduced online show a very conventional flying saucer sitting on the ground on the usual footpads, with the usual row of windows around the equator, and the usual bulge on the top (most of the rest of the drawings are wildly divergent).
 When Sightings did one of their two shows on this, their token skeptic pointed out:

 But Cynthia Hind quickly countered: